ThoughtWorksInc/DeepLearning.scala/README.md

       executor.shutdown()
     }

-A notable difference between the two for-comprehensions implementation is the required implicit parameter.
+A notable difference between the two for-comprehensions implementations is the required implicit parameter.
 A `scala.concurrent.Future` requires an `ExecutionContext`, while a stateless future requires a `Catcher`.

     import scala.util.control.Exception.Catcher
     implicit def catcher: Catcher[Unit] = {